satzlich/swift-rohan/RohanHelp/markdown/code-snippets.md

 Code snippets are not guaranteed to remain stable across different versions of the app.
 While we strive to maintain consistency, some snippets may change or be removed in future updates.
 It is recommended to check the documentation for the latest information on available code snippets.

-If time allows, we will provide customization options for code snippets in future releases, allowing users to define their own mnemonics and expansions.
+If time permits, we will provide customization options for code snippets in future releases, allowing users to define their own mnemonics and expansions.